Arroyo not-so Seco (Highwater)

 .7

 The canyon narrows and deepens.
 The next several rapids merge, but can be scouted together high on either bank.
-The staircase drop should be run on the left to avoid a rock-imprisoned reversal.
+The steep sliding falls looks worse than it seems to be.
+The staircase drop should be run left, or left of center, to avoid a rock-imprisoned reversal on the right.

 Arroyo Seco CA high Arroyo Seco CA high